The Divine Order: Plot

 After Vroni's death the rest of the women abandon Graziella's restaurant and return home except for Teresa who decides to divorce her husband and go live with a cousin of hers.
 Things between Nora and Hans are tense, but nevertheless Nora goes to Vroni's funeral with her family.
 When the priest says that Vroni was a modest woman who was satisfied with life, Nora publicly corrects him and she and Hans make up.

 The referendum to give women the right to vote is held.
 The women win the right to vote with a small majority voting in favour of the women, even in Nora's village.
-Teresa manages to free Hanna who forgives her mother but nevertheless goes to live with boyfriend.
+Teresa manages to free Hanna who forgives her mother but nevertheless goes to live with her boyfriend.
 Nora's children learn to look after themselves better and Nora and Hans experience their own sexual revolution in the bedroom with Hans finally learning how to please Nora sexually.